itthinx/groups/readme.txt

 #### Access control ####

-Access to posts and pages can be restricted by group.
+Access to posts, pages and custom post types can be restricted by group.

-If access to a post is restricted to one or more groups, only users who belong to one of those groups may access the post.
+If access to a post is restricted to one or more groups, only users who belong to one of those groups may view the post.

 Fully supports custom post types, so that access to post types such as products or events can easily be restricted.